 - Workplace Testing – Alcohol is legal; however, drinking on the job may be dangerous in some cases.
 Likewise, the recreational use of cannabis will always be prohibited in certain careers.
 A rapid response reader such as this would be beneficial in workplace accidents.

 Ready for Production

 The technology is undoubtedly new, but Dr. Prasad says, “It is beyond early-stage development, there is some level of technical maturity.”
 Then, she continued, “We’ve actually looked at real human saliva, and we have done the validation, measuring it across an analytical standard, and we have demonstrated technology readiness and technological feasibility.”

 With an opportunity to address such a broad set of needs in a simple platform, Dr. Prasad believes in the value of the biosensor.
 “We are almost five years into development, and in that time, we’ve made scientific improvements on various aspects of the technology to make sure we can capture what we say it can.”

-For more information about the rapid response THC detection device, or discuss the possibility of public-private partnership with Dr. Prasad and the University of Texas by contacting Shalini.firstname.lastname@example.org.
+For more information about the rapid response THC detection device, or to discuss the possibility of a public-private partnership with Dr. Prasad and the University of Texas contact Shalini.firstname.lastname@example.org.